marcinkornek/challange-app/README.md

   Hint: Use a gem that handles file uploads and image manipulation.

 v 13.
-Once a user reaches 1000 points, she receives Superstar badge that is visible on his profile page.
-14. Question's author receives e-mail notification when someone answers his question.
-15. User receives e-mail notification when his answer is accepted.
+Once a user reaches 1000 points, she receives Superstar badge that is visible on his profile page. v 14.
+Question's author receives e-mail notification when someone answers his question. v 15.
+User receives e-mail notification when his answer is accepted.
 16. There is a leaderboard page where users are sorted by points.

 17. E-mails are sent via background jobs.